 We will keep all the proxies, ballots and voting tabulations private.
-We only let our Inspectors of Election, Computershare and Assaf Korner, examine these documents.
+We only let our Inspectors of Election, Computershare and Assaf Korner, our Chief Financial Officer and Secretary, examine these documents.
 Management will not know how you voted on a specific proposal unless it is necessary to meet legal requirements.
 We will, however, forward to management any written comments you make, on the proxy card or otherwise provide.